wifimoney/Sovry/README.md

 # Sovry DEX - IP Asset Trading Platform

-A decentralized exchange for Intellectual Property assets built on Story Protocol.
+Sovry is the first decentralized exchange (AMM) specifically designed for the Story Protocol ecosystem.
+It enables creators to bootstrap liquidity for their IP Assets instantly and allows investors to trade Royalty Tokens (RT).

 ## 🏗️ Architecture

 - **Frontend**: Next.js 16 with TypeScript
 - **Backend**: Express.js API server
-- **Blockchain**: Story Protocol Aeneid Testnet
-- **Protocol**: Dynamic.xyz for wallet integration

 ## 🔗 API Endpoints